How to Clean and Lube Your Chain

 How to go about cleaning your chain depends on how dirty your chain is and how thorough you want to be.
 Here a few different approaches to chain cleaning.
-If you have a GSD or HSD, these methods are easiest to carry out with your bike in vertical position.
+If your Tern bicycle supports vertical parking, these methods are easiest to carry out with your bike in the vertical position.

 Apply degreaser to a clean, lint-free rag.
 Wrap the rag around the lower part of the chain and hold it in place while you rotate the pedals forward using your other hand.
 Alternately apply light pressure to the sides, top, and bottom of the chain as the chain moves through the rag.
 Remove and reposition so the rag so that you're always using a clean section of cloth.
 Repeat until you've removed as much dirt from the chain as you can.